asde29873012549/ast-demo/README.md

 # AST Transformation Examples

-A collection of projects demonstrating different AST (Abstract Syntax Tree) transformation use cases with JavaScript/React codebases.
+A collection of projects demonstrating different AST (Abstract Syntax Tree) transformation use cases with JavaScript/Next.js codebases.

+It is intended to transform legacy codebases from using `px2Unit` function calls inside codebase to go back to using `px` units, but move the `rem` transformation from runtime to build time.

 ## Projects Overview